 Start Your Case Now.
 Contact Our Orlando DUI Attorneys – (407) 708-9127

 DUI cases can be particularly tricky because of the multiple hearings you must defend yourself during.
 Many people don’t realize they can fight their driver’s license suspension, which can allow them to retain their driving privileges while they await their criminal trial.
-At The Wiseman Law Firm, we are backed by more than 15 years of experience in DUI cases, and we know how to fight for your rights.
+At The Wiseman Law Firm, we are backed by 20 years of experience in DUI cases, and we know how to fight for your rights.
 Let our Orlando DUI lawyers protect you and your driver’s license.